 On 14th of January, 2009 I wrote down these words, and confirmed them via a phone call from Finland to a dear friend, and former colleague at BMW - ever since I am working on the vision, even though it is not always easy to stay on track getting feedback in the most diminishing form from friends, potential employers, or institutions like my former university HTW Dresden, to which I own a great deal of my bold stepping forward into unknown, unconquered territory of learning, and working collaboratively.

-I'd like to use the five questions from the new "MonkeyBook" created by MonkeyBusiness to frame the past, and the lookout to the future:
+I'd like to use the five questions from the new "MonkeyBook" created by MonkeyBusiness to frame the past, and the look out to the future:

 Where have I been?

 Early in 2011 I learned that Semperoper Ballett resonated in many ways of what my dreams are made of, interaction of people from a multi-diverse cultural background, working on a shared vision, in a given place, to bring up new forms of expressing current reality (society, research, human dynamics, leadership, craftsmanship, interplay, collective learning, open education, ..).
-After "loosing" Dresden's 1st CoWorking space to a web agency late in 2010, I learned that using existing models of practice, and observing, writing about it can create a quite different "Power of Pull".
+After "losing" Dresden's 1st CoWorking space to a web agency late in 2010, I learned that using existing models of practice, and observing, writing about it can create a quite different "Power of Pull".
 Going to ballet and opera performances (mostly at last-minute) is for me like a workshop investment - I never know what I take from it.
 I let myself always get surprised what emerges, and how my emotions, memories, and connections in real-life come up.

-In spring I had to quite my journey as an entrepreneur, offering process consultation, and lean thinking for all kinds of organizationally troubled processes (where one doesn't want, or have extra financial, manpower, or time resources).
-For me that was like a shock that I -at first- couldn't get really over.
+In spring I had to quite my journey as an entrepreneur, offering process consultation, and lean thinking for all kinds of organizationally troubled processes (where one doesn't want or have extra financial, manpower, or time resources).
+For me, that was like a shock that I -at first- couldn't get really over.
 Only after many (non-helpful) tries to involve people with marketing, and selling capabilities I decided to "quit" this form of earning money, looking for a paid job.

 A sunny morning in June brought a phone call in, which I thought would be from somewhere around Darmstadt, only to learn after seconds into the conversation that it was Annalie, AKA maverickwoman, from Sydney, which turned out to be a one-week trip to Australia (Sydney & Melbourne).
 This week was one of the most intense times ever in my life - 60 hours of flight, 2 conferences, 2 cities, 7 days in Australia, uncountable learning experiences - especially the two days in Melbourne have shaken my life since then.

 Coming back from Australia friends in my network told me over and over, "You have to move to the Valley!
 You are too fast for Dresden!".
-So one day I took Alex Lightman's ideas to heart, phoned the German Californian Chamber of Commerce, and asked about what to do in order to get a work permit for the Valley.
+So one day I took Alex Lightman's ideas to heart, phoned the German-Californian Chamber of Commerce, and asked about what to do in order to get a work permit for the Valley.
 Only turned out that I was rerouted to Germany to discuss matters in detail.
 Oh, that was not what I intended to hear.
 The idea popped up of doing a three-week promotion tour for Saxony and Dresden on my own, visiting all my contacts in the Valley, and write about it.
 Only write?
 No pictures, video, would be better!
 A friend, Daniel Scholz, just online on Facebook - a photographer.
-So I asked him, whether he would be interested to join.
+So I asked him, whether he would be interested in joining.
 Yes!
 In minutes the idea was laid out, some further ideas, and advice by Alex, and off it went the adventure: InnoBay.

 August in Dresden, hot, lots of tourists - and having no internet at home.
 Where to go?
 Starbucks, where free WiFi and a decent cup of coffee makes it an enjoyable place to be.
 What I learned there: the WORLD is pouring through the doors, as the day goes by.
 Many cultures, languages, known foreign faces from the Semperoper, friends to meet - sometimes by serendipity.
 Should that be the time to reboot something that had a legacy already?
 The OpenCoffeeClubDresden, now also http://twitter.com/occDD